Luigi810/Ascon-IP-for-Zynq-7000/README.md

 # Ascon IP for Zynq 7000
  An HDL implementation of the Ascon algorithm using the official C reference implementation.
 Part of a project for Embedded Systems Exam, more reference on [naplespu.com/es](http://www.naplespu.com/es/index.php?title=Implementazione_HLS_di_un_acceleratore_hardware_di_cifratura/decifratura_mediante_l%27algoritmo_Ascon#Ascon) (need credentials to have access).
+The IP is meant to be integrated on a Xilinx Zynq 7000 Zybo Board.
+You can see this as a simple guide (in Italian) to program a Zynq 7000 Zybo with a custom IP using Vitis HLS, Vivado e Vitis.

 ## Codice:
 Codice soluzione 1: Ascon-IP-for-Zynq-7000/VitisHLS/EsperimentiVitisHLS/source_8bit/